 Loads the 'example.com' zone which can be queried to determine if PowerDNS is functioning without configuring database backends.
+This feature is no longer supported from 2.9.21 onwards.

 bind-config=

 Location of the Bind configuration file to parse.